An Overview Of Colour Therapy

 - The colour orange is inappropriate for a bedroom.
-Also, people who are prone to stress should not be overexposed to the colour orange.
+Also, people prone to stress should not be overexposed to the colour orange.

 How To Use Colour Healing

-You must surround yourself with as much red as possible if you want to harness the power of the colour in your life.
+You must surround yourself with as much red as possible to harness the power of the colour in your life.
 The following advice:

 - Regularly wear something red, whether an accessory or piece of clothing.

 - Keep a red-coloured piece of glass or crystal in your house or place of business.

-- Wear a red nightgown to take advantage of the energies while you are asleep.
+- Wear a red nightgown to take advantage of the energies while asleep.

 - Use a red nightlight or bulb.
-If a red bulb is available, you can wrap a white bulb into a red-coloured film instead.
+You can wrap a white bulb into a red-coloured film instead if a red bulb is not available.